DAs blast de Blasio as violent offenders set for release from Rikers despite mayor's promise

 PASTORS OBJECT TO NYC MAYOR'S THREAT TO SHUT DOWN CHURCHES

-"We were assured that the release would not include those serving time for domestic violence or sex offenses, given the risks to victims,” said the letter to de Blasio and Department of Corrections Commissioner Cynthia Brann, obtained by the New York Post.
+"We were assured that the release would not include those serving time for domestic violence or sex offenses, given the risks to victims,” said the letter to de Blasio and Department of Corrections Commissioner Cynthia Brann, obtained by Fox News.
 “Unfortunately, we later learned that such individuals were indeed included in the ranks of those to be released.”

 The prosecutors said they "have communicated our concerns, but these concerns have not always been heeded."

-They also asserted that the way the releases are being managed has not taken into account inmates' needs for supervision, housing or support services, which will "only compound the possible health, safety and other risks, both to the communities and to the individuals at issue."
+"To be clear, we fully appreciate the unique risks that the COVID-19 virus poses in our jails, and we agree that the number of those incarcerated must decrease to limit the spread of the virus on Rikers Island and in other facilities," the letter said.
+Despite this, the prosecutors asserted that the way the releases are being managed has not taken into account inmates' needs for supervision, housing or support services, which will "only compound the possible health, safety and other risks, both to the communities and to the individuals at issue."

 The letter goes on to claim that the city's actions have given the public the false impression that officials cannot provide for the health needs of those still incarcerated.